altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 case object Leave extends Command case object GetCurrentCart extends Command
 ```
-- **AddItem**: sent when the customer adds an item to a shopping cart
+- **AddItem**: sent when the customer adds an item to a shopping cart.
-- **Buy**: when the customer finishes the purchase
+- **Buy**: when the customer finishes the purchase.
-- **Leave**: when the customer leaves the store without purchasing anything
+- **Leave**: when the customer leaves the store without purchasing anything.
-- **GetCurrentCart**: allows to query the current state of customer’s shopping cart
+- **GetCurrentCart**: allows to query the current state of customer’s shopping cart.
 ##
 - The customer can be in one of the following states:
 ```scala